-After the obvious subsides that they are all junk and in various stages of destruction , the junk yard starts to reveal many photographic possibilities.
+After you get over the obvious that they are all junk and in various stages of destruction, the junkyard starts to reveal many photographic possibilities.
 The main elements at work here are the original color of the part, or whatever is left of it, the forces of nature, and the passage of time.
-So, most of the photographs in this collection are titled “Color, nature, time” with the exception of a couple where I was experimenting with the effect of motion, my moving the camera during the relatively long exposure.
+So, most of the photographs in this collection are titled “Color, nature, time” with the exception of a couple where I was experimenting with the effect of motion, by moving the camera during the relatively long exposure.
 They have the added element of motion.

 Here are the photographs in the “Color, nature, time” series.